Semester One – Week 7 & 8:

 • Hub Singer Camera Club

-I need to revisit the idea of crowd sourcing these stories and objects, be that through online, or by making posters and then posting them around Glasgow, Clydebank and more of West Dunbartonshire.
-As well as physical posters I think it will be useful to utilise the community of local groups online and in social media, after a conversation with Lil and her suggestion of the app Nextdoor and putting posts on asking for objects and inputs, or doing the same on facebook market place and asking for stories for the objects they’re selling.
+I need to revisit the idea of crowd-sourcing these stories and objects, be that online or by making posters and then posting them around Glasgow, Clydebank, and more of West Dunbartonshire.
+As well as physical posters I think it will be useful to utilise the community of local groups online and in social media, after a conversation with Lil and her suggestion of the app Nextdoor and putting posts on asking for objects and inputs, or doing the same on Facebook Marketplace and asking for stories for the objects they’re selling.

 First Contact:

-After sending out a number of emails I came into one reply from Rab Taylor of the Hub Singer Camera Club who let me know that his father, Robert G Taylor, was an avid photgrapher and that he had scanned in his fathers photography from the 50’s and 60’s.
+After sending out a number of emails, I received a reply from Rab Taylor of the Hub Singer Camera Club, who let me know that his father, Robert G Taylor, was an avid photographer and that he had scanned his father’s photography from the 50’s and 60’s.

 https://www.flickr.com/photos/scotwars/albums/72157626892467809/with/5857843115